isomerpages/csa-csro-licensing/_how-to/Renew Licence.md

 description: ""
 variant: markdown
 ---
-Licensee is required to submit a licence renewal application <b>at least two months prior to the expiry date of the current licence.</b>
+Licensee is required to submit a licence renewal application <b>no less than sixty (60) calender days prior  to the expiry date of the current licence.</b>

 #### At A Glance
 <table class="table-v">